Machine Learning for Neuroscience

 (Videos and slides for the Python tutorial are created by Nan Fletcher-Lloyd, Iona Biggart, and Antigone Fogel)

-If you have any trouble installing anaconda or VSCode, please do not hesitate to contact us.
+If you have any problems installing anaconda or VSCode, please do not hesitate to contact us.

 We also suggest that you complete the Python for Beginners Tutorial.
 If you have any difficulty/questions arising from this, we would be happy to work through these with you during the first lab.